Optimal Design under Interference, Homophily, and Robustness Trade-offs: Introduction

 \subsection{Related Work}

 \citet{harshaw2024balancing} propose the Gram-Schmidt Walk design that navigates trade-offs between covariate balancing and robustness under a potential outcomes model.
 Our paper is of a similar flavor as we study designs that trade off homophily, interference, and robustness to heterogeneous variation.
 We adapt the Gram-Schmidt Walk algorithm to our setting as one approach, and contrast its performance with an alternative method of solving an SDP followed by Gaussian rounding.
+We also note a connection to \citet{bhat2020near}, who study treatment-effect estimation, under a different potential outcomes model, in a non-network setting with the goal of maximizing precision.
+They derive an SDP relaxation for this maximization problem and directly apply the Goemans–Williamson rounding scheme \citep{goemans1995improved}.
+They further show that their precision maximization admits a covariate balancing interpretation.
+Our framework is formulated instead through a quadratic-form minimization perspective, and our characterization of homophily and covariate balancing reveals a natural conceptual bridge between these approaches, with connections to \Cref{alg:gaussian_round,alg:gramschmidt}.

-Optimization-based designs for causal estimation are well studied. \citet{viviano2023causal} propose an SDP to construct clusters for cluster-randomized designs by minimizing the MSE of a difference-in-means estimator under network interference, but do not consider the effects of homophily.
+Optimization-based designs for network interference settings are well studied. \citet{viviano2023causal} propose an SDP to construct clusters for cluster-randomized designs by minimizing the MSE of a difference-in-means estimator, but do not consider the effects of homophily.
 The work most closely related to ours is \citet{chen2024optimized}, who also minimize an MSE objective over the treatment assignment covariance matrix.
 Their focus, however, is restricted to cluster randomization and does not address homophily.
 They consider a non-convex formulation arising from Grothendieck’s identity and propose a projected gradient method to find stationary points.
-In contrast, we adopt a convex SDP formulation and apply a Gaussian rounding procedure that generalizes the MAXCUT approximation of \citet{goemans1995improved} via Grothendieck’s identity.
+In contrast, we adopt a convex SDP formulation and apply a Gaussian rounding procedure that generalizes the rounding scheme for the MAXCUT approximation of \citet{goemans1995improved}.
+In \Cref{other_related_work}, we discuss other related works.